ssaichixbg/ARFaceScanner/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ARFaceScanner.svg?style=flat)](http://cocoapods.org/pods/ARFaceScanner)

 The project is still being developed as part of my [ASL](https://github.com/UWB-ARSandbox/ASL) application project.
-The library detects faces in 2D image frames from camera by using Vision and return the transform of faces in 3D space by using ARKit.
+The library continually detects faces in 2D image frames from camera by using Vision and return the transform of faces in 3D space by using ARKit.

 ## Example